 Jobs & Unemployment

 The loans from the Paycheck Protection Program (PPP) aim to address the economic consequences of the pandemic with payroll support for small businesses.
-In July, the Small Business Administration (SBA) released detailed information on loan approvals through June 30.
-Here is what that data says about where the loans went.
+The first run of the program distributed two rounds of funding from April to August; the latest stimulus package allocates funding to restart it.
+Earlier in December, the Small Business Administration (SBA) released detailed information on loan approvals through August 8, when the program initially ended.

-Compared to first-round data, second-round PPP distributions so far have evened out the share of aid across different states.
-North Dakota and Washington, DC remain the places with the most loan dollars per capita overall.
-However, Florida and California — two states with fewer approved loan dollars per capita in round one — have received more in second-round PPP loans.
-These numbers come from the more recent but less detailed July SBA overview report.
+Compared to first-round data, second-round PPP distributions evened out the share of aid across different states.
+Washington, DC and North Dakota remain the places with the most loan dollars per capita overall.
+However, Florida and California — two states with fewer approved loan dollars per capita in round one — received more in second-round PPP loans.
+These numbers come from the SBA summary report.

-Returning to loan-level data through June, counties in middle America — from North Dakota down to Texas — received the most PPP loans relative to population size.
+Returning to the loan-level dataset, counties in middle America — from North Dakota down to Texas — received the most PPP loans relative to population size.
 Among other factors, this might reflect a higher ratio of small businesses to people in this section of the country.
 These same counties have historically reported high rates of small business jobs as a share of total employment.

-The data through June also shows how PPP loans varied across American cities.
-Out of the nation’s 30 most populous cities, Las Vegas received the most loans compared to its size, with an average of almost 3,700 loans per 100,000 people.
-In comparison, El Paso, Texas averaged around 1,000 loans, and Detroit averaged 700.
+The loan-level data also shows how PPP loans varied across American cities.
+Out of the nation’s 30 most populous cities, San Francisco received the most money compared to its size, with an average of $3,900 dollars per person.
+In comparison, Detroit averaged around $970 per person, and El Paso, TX averaged just under $920.

-The data also sheds light on how the distribution of loan dollars compared to other factors, like coronavirus cases or the racial and ethnic makeup of a county.
-Among the smaller loans that were the majority, the distribution of PPP dollars was not consistent with the level of coronavirus spread within the 30 most populous counties.
-Take New York, where the Bronx reported the highest cumulative COVID-19 case count through June 30 and the least in PPP loans, at 3,400 cases and around $17 million per 100,000 people.
-In contrast, Manhattan averaged 1,700 cases and almost $121 million per 100,000.
+The distribution of PPP dollars was not consistent with the level of coronavirus spread within the 30 most populous counties.
+Take New York, where the Bronx reported the highest cumulative COVID-19 case count through August 8 and the least in PPP loans, at 3,500 cases and around $77 million per 100,000 people.
+In contrast, Manhattan averaged 1,900 cases and over $669 million per 100,000.
 Queens, Brooklyn, and the two counties of Long Island fell somewhere in the middle.

 Among other factors, this might reflect how the health and economic consequences of the pandemic, while connected, can affect different places.
 With reduced travel, more people staying at home, and fears about where the pandemic might spread next, even places with few COVID-19 cases can face damage to local economies.
 And as mentioned before, population density and small business density also vary across counties.

-Looking again at the smaller loans that comprised most of those approved under the program, there were differences.
-Of the nation’s 30 most populous cities, Detroit, Philadelphia, and El Paso received the fewest dollars relative to their population.
-Two of those cities, Detroit and El Paso, count white and non-Hispanic Americans as fewer than 15% of their residents.
+Of the nation’s 30 most populous cities, Detroit and El Paso received the fewest dollars relative to their population.
+Both count white and non-Hispanic Americans as fewer than 15% of their residents.

 Get more facts on PPP and access to the data used in this article.
 Datasets are linked under "What is this data?" in the "Questions to ask" section.